wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 D3: It's burning my eyes.

-D1: What do you think girls, how do you like our new, perfume?
+Florence: What do you think girls, how do you like our new, perfume?

-D2: It's called Faybrehhzzzz.
+Beatrice: It's called Faybrehhzzzz.

 D3: It's awful